albertocarm/bayescores/README.md

 # From Clinical Data to a Final Score

-Okay, we have the results from our Bayesian model:
-estimates for efficacy, toxicity, and QoL.
-But how do we turn these numbers into a single, intuitive **BayeScore**?
+Okay, we have the results from our Bayesian model, but how do we turn these numbers into a single, intuitive **BayeScore**?

 This is where the *calibration* comes in.